Which is more convenient to use; a pancake compressor or a hot dog compressor?

-Before choosing which air compressor fits your needs, you have to understand how an air compressor works.
+Before choosing which air compressor fits your needs, you have to understand how air compressors work.
 You may immediately think of your favorite meals for breakfast when you hear the terms pancake and hot dog in an air compressor, for the first time.

 However, these should not be taken too literally because such names are derived from the air compressor design, pancake for the round-shaped body and hot dog for the tubular one.

-An air compressor is composed of an electric motor that’s attached to a pump which sucks in air under pressure and deposits it into the tank.
+Air compressors are composed of an electric motor that’s attached to a pump which sucks in air under pressure and deposits it into the tanks.

-There are two gauges in an air compressor; the small gauge attached to the tank measures the amount of air found in the tank, while the large gauge attached to the hinge surrounding the tank, measures the amount of air that you have to distribute or transfer to a specific object.
+Air compressors have two gauges; the small gauge attached to the tank measures the amount of air found in the tank, while the large gauge attached to the hinge surrounding the tank, measures the amount of air that you have to distribute or transfer to a specific object.

 The large gauge has a regulator knob that you can turn up or down to adjust the air pressure according to the tool’s recommended rating, determined in Pounds per Square Inch (PSI).